Ada-Developers-Academy/core-interlude-2/internship-prep/vim.md

 ## Introduction

 In internship, we will learn to use many new tools.
 One of the tools will be a new Integrated Development Environment (IDE) or text editor.
-To practice quickly getting up to speed with an new tool, in this lesson we will complete a **vim** crash course.
+To practice quickly getting up to speed with a new tool, in this lesson we will complete a **vim** crash course.

 **Vim** is a powerful and commonly used text editor that is run from the terminal.
 To learn the basics of using **vim**, complete a short [Vim Crash Course](http://alyssahursh.com/docs/vim-crash-course.html).
 This resource was created by Alyssa Hursh, an Ada alum and mentor and software engineer at Amazon.